catasofia/Foundations-of-Programming/README.md

-# FP18-19
+# FP18-19 - Foundations of Programming
-Fundamentos de Programação
+Two projects in Python